klokane/loxy/README.md

   - property `circle.radius` throught `circle:getRadius()` method.
   - method `circle:getArea()` by property `cicrcle.area`

     circle = Circle{ radius = 10 }
     assert( circle.area == 10 * PI)
     assert( circle:getRadius() == 10)

-Similar syntax sugar can by used for setters
+Similar syntax sugar can be used for setters

 We will extend our class `Circle` with setter: